“Is It Cheese or Is It Fate?”: The Launch of Literature’s Most Confounding Novel

 Critics remain divided.
 Some hail the book as a bold exploration of human existence:

-“Crumblethorp has crafted a literary fondue—rich, complex, and occasionally burning hot with incomprehensibility.” — The Weekly Ponderer
+“Crumble has crafted a literary fondue—rich, complex, and occasionally burning hot with incomprehensibility.” — The Cardiff Ponderer

 Others are less enthused:

-“It’s 314 pages of dairy pretension.
-Does the Manchego symbolize death, or did he just run out of ideas?
-Frankly, I’m not sure even Crumblethorp knows.” — Modern Book Grumbles
+“It’s 314 pages of pretension.
+Does the chapter about the Manchego symbolise death, or did he just run out of ideas?
+Frankly, I’m not sure even Crumble knows.” — Modern Book Grumbles